 Make a donation

-The WHO review also showed that the success of campaigns depends on a number of additional factors, including: relevance of the subject and prioritization of the subject and the campaign by countries; agreement by key stakeholders on clear goals and objectives; having effective planning and project management mechanisms in place; and sufficient financial and human resources being allocated to campaign planning, management and evaluation.
+Contribute to the WHO Foundation which supports WHO’s work to protect mothers and babies in countries around the world.
+The WHO review showed that the success of campaigns depends on a number of additional factors, including: relevance of the subject and prioritization of the subject and the campaign by countries; agreement by key stakeholders on clear goals and objectives; having effective planning and project management mechanisms in place; and sufficient financial and human resources being allocated to campaign planning, management and evaluation.

 Donate